What does Dave Do?

 Dave helps people enjoy active lifestyles by troubleshooting pain and movement difficulties that prevent the quality of life they deserve.
 He practices a sophisticated but simple system.

 This system addresses the moving parts such as fascia, muscle, ligament, nerve and joint capsules.
-I use my hands to determine if moving parts do not move correctly when adhesions or scarring form as we move through our lives as domesticated humans.
-Once a problem site has been identified, I use the appropriate protocol for reestablishing the movement of tissues.
+He uses his hands to determine if moving parts do not move correctly when adhesions or scarring form as we move through our lives as domesticated humans.
+Once a problem site has been identified, he uses the appropriate protocol for reestablishing the movement of tissues.

-I utilize a system that ranks and documents movement patterns that are key to normal function.
-This informs us of required adjustments in your fitness or training program to help meet your goals.
+He utilizes a system that ranks and documents movement patterns that are key to normal function.
+This informs us of required adjustments in your treatment, fitness or training program to help meet your goals.

 Where are you located?